Woman accused of stealing $230K watch from man at Las Vegas Strip resort – KION546

 Click here for updates on this story

-LAS VEGAS, Nevada (KVVU) -- A Las Vegas woman is accused of stealing more than $100,000 after allegedly stealing a watch from a guest at a hotel on the Strip.
+LAS VEGAS, Nevada (KVVU) — A Las Vegas woman is accused of stealing more than $100,000 after she allegedly stole a watch from a guest at a hotel on the Strip.

-Court records indicate that Priscilla Cueva, 34, is out on bail as she awaits her next hearing for grand larceny and conspiracy to commit larceny.
+Priscilla Cueva, 34, is out on bail as she awaits her next hearing for grand larceny and conspiracy to commit larceny, court records indicate.

-According to the Las Vegas Metropolitan Police Department, authorities were told about the theft on Sept.
-22, though it allegedly occurred on Sept.
+According to the Las Vegas Metropolitan Police Department, authorities were told about the theft Sept.
+22, though it allegedly took place Sept.
 18 at around 4:30 a.m.

 An arrest report from Las Vegas police states the following: